THE CODE OF BUSINESS CONDUCT

-The Code of Business Conduct describes expected business conduct grounded in our belief that trust and integrity are the foundation of our business.
+The Code of Business Conduct (The Code) describes expected business conduct, grounded in our belief that trust and integrity are the foundation of our business.

 Economical is committed to the highest level of legal and ethical standards in business conduct.
-Economical must be known as a company that deals equitably with its brokers, policyholders, employees and members of the public.
-The Code and the resources referenced in this document will provide you with guidance on expectations of acceptable business conduct at Economical.
+Economical must be known as a company that deals equitably with brokers, policyholders, employees, and members of the public.
+The Code and the resources referenced in this document will provide guidance on expectations of acceptable business conduct at Economical.

 Bona fide breaches of The Code will be dealt with promptly after an investigation has been undertaken.
-In the event that, after an investigation, it has been determined that a breach of The Code has occurred, a decision will be made as to the appropriate corrective and/or disciplinary action that will be taken.
-Such action may include a warning or letter of reprimand, demotion, loss of salary increase or bonus, suspension without pay, termination of employment for cause and/or civil or criminal prosecution.
-In the case of contractors, subcontractors and suppliers doing business with or on behalf of Economical, breaches may be addressed through caution letters, cessation of business relationships and/or other appropriate means as circumstances may warrant.
+In the event that, after an investigation, it is determined that a breach of The Code has occurred, a decision will be made as to the appropriate corrective and/or disciplinary action that will be taken, up to and including termination of employment, and/or civil or criminal prosecution.
+In the case of contractors, subcontractors, and suppliers doing business with or on behalf of Economical, breaches may be addressed through caution letters, cessation of business relationships, and/or other appropriate means as circumstances may warrant.

 What is a whistleblower incident?

-A whistleblower incident is a good-faith concern related to wrongdoing, questionable accounting, internal controls, disclosure controls or auditing matters, contraventions of the integrity provisions of The Code, workplace health and safety, and human resources matters occurring at Economical.
-For guidance on corporate expectations around acceptable employee conduct, please refer to Economical’s other appropriate policies and procedures and the human resources department.
+A whistleblower incident is a good-faith concern related to potential wrongdoing; questionable accounting, internal controls, disclosure controls, or auditing matters; contraventions of the integrity provisions of The Code; a failure to report a significant contravention of a substantive restriction in a corporate policy in accordance with the reporting provisions of that policy; workplace health and safety; environmental issues; or significant human resources matters occurring at Economical.
+For guidance on acceptable conduct, employees should refer to our other policies and procedures or contact Human Resources.

-- Violation of laws and regulations by individuals
+- Violation of laws or regulations by individuals

 - Deliberately conducting business in direct violation of legal or regulatory requirements by which Economical is bound